Healthy Homes Assessment Korokoro

 Insulation Korokoro

-Ceiling and underfloor insulation is mandatory in all rental houses since July 1, 2019.
-All landlords and property managers are required to make sure that the insulation is in line with the new standard.
-In some instances, existing ceiling insulation or insulation in the sub floor space may require to be added or replaced.
+Ceiling and underfloor insulation is required to all rental houses since 1 July 2019.
+All landlords and property managers are required to ensure that the insulation is up to standards that are in line with the latest quality.
+In certain situations, the old ceiling insulation as well as insulation within the sub floor space might need to be added or replaced.

-A well-insulated house can help control condensation and reduce the chances of mould and dampness, and will also make much easier to allow the house to hold warmth.
+A well-insulated house can help control condensation, and decrease the risk of mould and dampness and it will make it easier for the house to retain warmth.

-The "R" stands for thermal resistance and it is a measurement of how well the insulation can withstand heat flow.
-The greater the R-value, the better the insulation.
+The "R" signifies thermal resistance and is a gauge of how well the insulation withstands heat flow.
+The more R-value is higher, the higher the quality of insulation.

 Learn more about the Healthy Homes insulation quality.